murmullo means murmur — a common term in Travel Spanish. Learn how it's used in a real-world example.

 Solo se oía el murmullo del río.

-Only the murmur of the river could be heard.
+Only the river’s murmur could be heard.

 🧠 What does murmullo mean?